Scented Geranium Pests, Diseases, Problems & Solutions

 – Yellow Leaves

-Yellow leaves won’t revert back to their green color even though you change the environment of the plant.
+The yellow leaves won’t revert back to their green color even though you change the environment of the plant.
 You’ll know the problem is fixed if the newly emerging leaves no longer turn yellow.

 Usually, fading leaves are a sign that scented geraniums aren’t getting enough light, so start with that and work your way through the potential issues one-by-one, until you manage to narrow down the culprit.